uwctri/SchedulingCalendar/readme.md

 * Sort out what the location json should look, update the API.
 Should location actually be on project settings?
 * Right side subject summary
 * Right click on "my cal" event to go to the correct project
+* Clicking, in general, should take you somewhere for appts
 * Add docs to config.json

 ### Questions